ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 In real field operations, water saturation levels in rocks vary significantly due to groundwater or rainfall.
 This directly affects excavation efficiency, specific energy consumption, and bit wear.
 While the effects of water saturation on static mechanical properties (compression, tension) are well established, their application to **dynamic percussion drilling** remains limited.

 This project builds a reproducible analysis pipeline that:
-1. Processes force–time curves from percussion drilling experiments
+1. Processes force–time curves from percussion drilling data
 2. Extracts key penetration indicators
 3. Performs statistical significance testing
 4. Fits a simple, physically interpretable water-saturation adjustment factor

 ---

-## Results
+## Prototype Demonstration Results

+The following results are based on synthetic demonstration data.
+They are intended to show the structure of the analysis pipeline rather than to claim experimentally validated conclusions.

 ### Force–Time Curves